Republic of Austria vs Kingdom of Norway

 Which country has an easier skilled-migration route, Republic of Austria or Kingdom of Norway?+

-Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) is the dominant skilled route; Kingdom of Norway’s Skilled Worker Residence Permit (Oppholdstillatelse som faglaert) is the dominant skilled route.
+Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) requires a salary of at least No fixed published floor; Kingdom of Norway’s Skilled Worker Residence Permit (Oppholdstillatelse som faglaert) requires No fixed published floor.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Republic of Austria or Kingdom of Norway have more visa routes without an employer sponsor?+